 - Infected with malware

-- Overlay ads on your apps and slows down the machine
+- Overlay ads on your apps and slow down the machine

 - Hidden trackers